modxorg/Docs/en/extending-modx/xpdo/custom-models/defining-a-schema/more-examples.md

  This page contains examples that juxtapose MySQL database tables with their xPDO XML schema counterparts in order to teach developers how to define the foreign-key relationships between tables in xPDO XML schemas by using a series of common database relational patterns as examples.

  Database relations can be complex, so it's no surprise that the XML schema files that describe those relations reflect that complexity.
-Although xPDO schema files _already_ exist for built-in MODx tables inside of **core/model/schema/modx.mysql.schema.xml**, we don't recommend that developers rely on those XML files as their only examples of how to relate tables because they are often too complex to be used for educational purposes.
+Although xPDO schema files _already_ exist for built-in MODX tables inside of **core/model/schema/modx.mysql.schema.xml**, we don't recommend that developers rely on those XML files as their only examples of how to relate tables because they are often too complex to be used for educational purposes.

  Remember that xPDO _abstracts_ the database, so it's entirely possible that your model is something other than a traditional database, but for the sake of familiarity and clarity, the examples here assume you are using a MySQL database for your model.
 In general, it's recommended that you design your snippets/plugins etc. using a traditional database before abstracting it using xPDO.